-Mark Hughes, who was appointed as first-team manager in June 2008, enhanced his squad with a host of additions including Vincent Kompany, Pablo Zabaleta and Robinho, who arrived from Real Madrid for a club record fee on the eve of the summer transfer deadline.
+Mark Hughes, who was appointed as first-team manager in June 2008, enhanced his squad with a host of additions including Vincent Kompany, Pablo Zabaleta and Robinho, the latter arriving from Real Madrid for a club record fee on the eve of the summer transfer deadline.

 Tottenham Hotspur striker Dimitar Berbatov joined Manchester United as they looked to win a third consecutive PL crown, while Deco hit the ground running following his move to Chelsea and won the Player of the Month award in August.

 Under the guidance of new manager Luiz Felipe Scolari, Chelsea were the early pacesetters with 20 points from eight matches.
-They were level on points with Liverpool and the early surprise package Hull City by late October.
+They were level on points with Liverpool while newly promoted Hull City were third in late October.

-Tottenham Hotspur's 1-0 loss to Hull City contributed to a disappointing start to the campaign and manager Juande Ramos was replaced by Harry Redknapp on 26 October with the north Londoners bottom of the league table.
+Tottenham Hotspur's 1-0 loss to Hull City contributed to a disappointing start to the campaign, leaving them bottom of the table with just two points.
+As as result, manager Juande Ramos was replaced by Harry Redknapp on 26 October.

-The Gunners lost further ground on the leading pack with defeats by Man City and Aston Villa, who were launching an early assault on the UEFA Champions League places.
-Martin O'Neill's Villa team moved to within one point of Arsenal in fifth position on 7 December when they came out on top in a five-goal thriller against Everton at Goodison Park, Ashley Young settling the match deep into added time.
+The Gunners lost further ground on the leading pack with defeats against Man City and Aston Villa, who were pushing for a UEFA Champions League place.
+Martin O'Neill's Villa team moved to within one point of Arsenal in fifth position on 7 December when they came out on top in a five-goal thriller against Everton at Goodison Park, Ashley Young settling the match in stoppage time.

-Manchester United were eight points adrift of leaders Chelsea and Liverpool after 12 matchweeks but a 5-0 thrashing of Stoke City at Old Trafford started a 16-match unbeaten run in the Premier League that helped them go top of the table in January.
-The result was also the first of 14 consecutive clean sheets for goalkeeper Edwin van der Sar, who went 1,311 minutes without conceding a league goal - a new PL record.
+Manchester United were eight points adrift of leaders Chelsea and Liverpool after 12 matchweeks.
+But, a 5-0 thrashing of Stoke City at Old Trafford started a 16-match unbeaten run in the Premier League that helped them go top of the table in January.
+The result was also the first of 14 consecutive clean sheets for goalkeeper Edwin van der Sar, who went 1,311 minutes without conceding a league goal - a new Premier League record.

-With an attacking line-up including Berbatov, Carlos Tevez, Wayne Rooney and Ballon D'Or winner Cristiano Ronaldo supplying the goals, Man Utd stretched clear of Chelsea.
-However, Liverpool, with striker Fernando Torres and midfielder Steven Gerrard in inspirational form, were firmly in the title race.
+With an attacking line-up including Berbatov, Carlos Tevez, Wayne Rooney and Ballon D'Or winner Cristiano Ronaldo supplying the goals, Man Utd moved clear of Chelsea.
+However, Liverpool, who had striker Fernando Torres and midfielder Steven Gerrard in inspirational form, remained firmly in the title race.